Wyamio/Wyam.Web/Input/getting-started/io.md

 ## Root Path

 The root path is an absolute path that acts as a starting point for all other relative paths.
+It can be changed both from the command line and from the configuration file.

-By default this is set to the path on the underlying file system from where you execute Wyam.
-The root path can be changed both from the command line and from the configuration file.
+By default the root path is set to the path on the underlying file system from where you execute Wyam.

 ## Input Paths